jmmoyanos/car_comparator_selenium/README.md

 ## Explanation

-This project its meant to find the diferrences in price and quality of second hand cars.
+This project aims to find the differences in price and quality of used cars.

+The idea is to scrape several second hand car websites, the main players in each country, in order to see if buying a car in germany is currently cheaper than buying it in spain.

 ### 🏗️ Tools